voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceJoinOptions.md

 • `Optional` **preferSendMono**: `boolean`

 Indicates whether a participant wants to send mono sound to a conference.
-By default, when using the Opus codec, participants' audio is sent as stereo.
-This configuration is only applicable when using the Opus codec and is available in non-Dolby Voice and Dolby Voice conferences.
+By default, the property is set to true in most cases.
+The only situation when the property is set to false is when you set the [capture mode](doc:rn-client-sdk-references-localaudio#setcapturemode) to Unprocessed before joining a conference while using Opus.

 ___